entanglr/laravel-artisan-mcp/README.md

 **Example usage in Claude:**
 "Run the route:list command to show all available routes in my Laravel app."

-### `list_all_artisan_commands`
+### `list_available_artisan_commands`

-Displays all available Artisan commands in the Laravel application.
+Displays all available whitelisted Artisan commands in the Laravel application.

 **Example usage in Claude:**
-"Show me all available Artisan commands in my Laravel project."
+"Show me all available Artisan commands."

-## Available Resources

-### `artisan://commands`

-Returns a list of all whitelisted commands configured for the server.

-**Example usage in Claude:**
-"What Artisan commands can I use through you?"

 ## Security Considerations